jjrr1984/eurojackpot/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.s

 ## Special notes